 Type Regedit in Run prompt, and navigate to the following key-

 Look for the Start_TrackProgs DWORD and then double-click to open and set the value to 1.

-If the DWORD is not there, right click on empty area on the left pane, select New > DWORD.
-Enter the name as Start_TrackProgs and set value as 1.
+If the DWORD is not there, right-click on an empty area on the left pane, select New > DWORD.
+Enter the name as Start_TrackProgs and set the value as 1.

 Click OK, and reboot your computer.

 Now type few commands in the Run prompt, and use the arrow keys to see if they are saved in the list.
 I am sure this is going to solve your problem.